The Baker's Table

 About Kendra Boettner

 Hi, I'm Kendra, wife, mom of three, and the baker behind The Baker's Table.
+After 20+ years baking at home, including time working in professional kitchens, these are some of my favorite recipes I've learned along the way.

 🧁 Want to see more?
 Join me on Instagram, Facebook, and Pinterest

-🍪 Or start with a reader favorite:
+🍪 Or start with some of our readers' favorites:

 • The Best Homemade Brownies (Chewy, Fudgy!)